-- If you are poaching the whole chicken, keeping the chicken upright to drain off the liquid in the cavity.
-Let it cools completely before cutting.
+- If you are poaching the whole chicken, keep the chicken upright to drain off the liquid in the cavity.
+Let it cool completely at room temperature before cutting.

 4. Make the sauce with the poaching liquid

-Below are a few ideas to use the leftover poaching liquid.
+Below are a few ideas to use the extra sauce leftover after cooking.
+This soy sauce mixture is the master stock for making a variety of Chinese cuisine.
 Here are my suggestions:

 - Make a dipping sauce for the chicken by reducing the poaching liquid.
 First, pour the poaching liquid through a wire mesh strainer to remove all the herbs and spices.
 Then, heat a portion in a pan to reduce the volume to half or until it becomes a thick, caramelized sauce.
 This sauce is ideal as the dipping sauce for the chicken.

 - Prepare the tea eggs by using this liquid.
 Add the hard-boiled eggs and a packet of Chinese tea bags (or black tea) into the poaching liquid and let the eggs steep for at least haft a day.
 You can read the article on how to make the tea eggs for more details.

 - The braising liquid can be reused to poach another chicken in the future.
 It is also ideal for braising pork and tofu.
 Making braised tofu with this soy sauce liquid is quick and easy since tofu absorbs the flavor quickly.
 Place the fried tofu (It is readily available in the store) in a pan with some braising liquid.
 Bring it to a boil over low heat and let the tofu absorb the sauce until it slightly thickens.
 Place the tofu on a plate and drizzle the sauce on it and garnish with spring onions.